 Low, a self-described ringleader, walks with a slight limp and is wearing a worn yellow T-shirt, work jeans and duck boots.
 He rattles off facts about the pond as he wheels his canoe cart over stones and shrubbery on the short walk from his house to the water.
 According to his research, it has existed since the early 1800s.

-In theory, the Girl Scouts are willing to sell.
+In theory, the

 So what's the problem?